jgauchia/Tile-Generator/README.md

 # OSM Vector Tile Generator

-This repository contains a Python script for generating vector map tiles from OpenStreetMap (OSM) data in a highly optimized custom binary format.
+This repository contains a highly optimized Python script for generating vector map tiles from OpenStreetMap (OSM) data using a custom binary format.

-The generated tiles are extremely compact and optimized for fast rendering in custom map applications, featuring advanced compression techniques, dynamic color palette optimization, feature-specific optimizations, and state-based command architecture.
+The generated tiles are extremely compact and optimized for fast rendering in custom map applications, featuring advanced compression techniques, dynamic color palette optimization, memory pooling, streaming database operations, and intelligent resource allocation.

 ---

 ## What Does the Script Do?

 - **Direct PBF processing** using Pyosmium for maximum performance (no temporary files)
-- **Streaming OSM feature processing** with real-time geometry extraction and filtering
+- **Dynamic resource allocation** based on 70% of total system memory
-- **Builds dynamic color palette** automatically from `features.json` configuration
+- **Memory pooling** for object reuse and reduced garbage collection
-- **Memory-optimized processing** with single-pass feature reading for all zoom levels
+- **Streaming database operations** with LZ4 compression for optimal I/O
-- **SQLite database storage** for efficient feature management and retrieval
+- **Batch geometry processing** for improved performance
-- **Zoom-accumulative rendering** - features appear in all zoom levels above their minimum
+- **Real-time progress tracking** with feature counts and processing statistics
-- **Generates compact binary tiles** with efficient coordinate encoding
+- **Intelligent worker allocation** based on system capabilities and memory pressure
-- **Advanced polygon rendering** with intelligent border detection and styling
+- **Generates compact binary tiles** with efficient coordinate encoding and palette optimization

 ---